 8. Balsamic Glaze

-Sugar alternatives include balsamic glaze.
+Well, balsamic vinegar may not top your list, but sugar alternatives do include balsamic glaze.
 You can find this natural sweetener in health food stores, or you can make your own.
 Just simmer two cups of balsamic vinegar over medium-low heat and stir it frequently, until it’s reduced to one-half cup.
 Let it cool then drizzle it over your meal for a healthier sugar alternative.

 9. Brown Rice Syrup